FX7/kinder/README.md

 Instead of always setting the same filter defaults for each new session, you can define the defaults.

+* KT_FILTER_DEFAULT_SOURCES : Comma seperated names of sources you want to fetch movies from.
+Take a look at the [Dockerfile](./Dockerfile) for valid values.
 * KT_FILTER_DEFAULT_DISABLED_GENRES : Comma separated names of the genres you want to preselect for "Anti-Genres"
 * KT_FILTER_DEFAULT_MUST_GENRES : Comma separated names of the genres you want to preselect for "Must-Genres"
 * KT_FILTER_DEFAULT_MAX_AGE : Default max age value.
 Take a look at the [Dockerfile](./Dockerfile) for valid values.